Lemniscate-2525/30_Days_of_ML/Day25_Temporal_PGN_to_Spatial_FEN_Transformer/README.md

 1. Initialize a fresh `chess.Board()` at the starting position.
 2. Sample a random number of plies (half-moves) between 1 and 40.
-3. At each ply, select one of the first 5 legal moves (biasing toward pseudo-logical play — avoiding garbage random walks that produce unrealistic positions)
+3. At each ply, select one of the first 5 legal moves (biasing toward pseudo-logical play thus avoiding garbage random walks that produce unrealistic positions)
 4. Push the move onto the board.
 5. Export the move sequence as a PGN string using `chess.pgn.StringExporter`.
 6. Extract the board position as FEN using `board.fen().split(' ')[0]` (piece placement only, discarding active color/castling/en passant metadata).